My Lovely Followers

 Love and hugs,

-card ingredients:
+card supplies:

-Gina K Designs - snowy background stamp
+Gina K Designs - birthday cheer stamp set

 Versafine - onyx black ink pad